-The main steps taken in 2018 include:
+The main steps taken in 2019 include:

 - An inherent risk mapping on human rights: This analysis aimed at identifying potential human rights risks for employees in each location of the Group worldwide, taking into account local human resources and human rights related regulations.

-Towards our suppliers
+Regarding our suppliers

-- Identification of potential risk areas based on:
+• Identification of potential risk areas based on:

-- Monitoring of potential risk areas through:
+• Monitoring of potential risk areas through:

 - the review of suppliers’ extra-financial evaluation (targeted suppliers only).